How to View Wire and Cable Routes and lock, unlock, pull and issue cables

-The third and forth lines specify the power and cable factor of the cable.
+The third to fifth lines specify the power, cable factor and weight of the cable.

 The following lines list the route segment connections that are considered valid or useable to the device or panel at each end of the cable.
-For each segment the distance between the segment and the device or panel, the power value for the segment and the cable factor of the segment are listed.
+For each segment the distance between the segment and the device or panel, the power value for the segment, the cable factor and the weight factor of the segment are listed.